Starting at Holyhead port/station, 7am October 15th, you will travel south following route 8.

 There will be little to no shelter at checkpoints, so you must be prepared for bad weather and willing to 'rough it'

-A time limit will be set of around 89 hours, meaning that you can complete the challenge IF you keep moving at around 2.9 mph.
+A time limit will be set at 88 hours, meaning that you can complete the challenge IF you keep moving at around 2.9 mph.
 A halfway time limit will also be strictly enforced (TBA)

 You will be constantly monitored by tracker to ensure that you are following the correct route and GPX navigation is allowed.